 - Faculty members are informed of the status of their IICM application.

 Faculty members who hold a continuing undergraduate appointment to the Faculty of Arts & Science (St. George) are eligible to participate and will receive $1500 in research support funding.
 Funds are transferred into the research accounts of participating faculty members.

-- The deadline to submit an ICM with Chair/Director (or designate) approval for the 2022–23 academic year was 12 pm (noon) on April 11, 2022.
+- The deadline to submit an IICM with Chair/Director (or designate) approval for the 2023–24 academic year is April 14, 2023.

 Prior to submitting an application, faculty are encouraged to consult with Woodsworth College’s Professional and International Programs (PIP) office on proposed budgets and travel plans at email@example.com.

-Please make clear in publicizing this opportunity to your students that ICMs are an ideal way to provide international experiences for students who might not otherwise be able to participate in one due to financial, time or other constraints.
+Please make clear in publicizing this opportunity to your students that IICMs are an ideal way to provide international experiences for students who might not otherwise be able to participate in one due to financial, time or other constraints.

 All student participants must be current Arts & Science (St. George) degree undergraduate students in good standing and be enrolled in an academic program at the time the proposed activity takes place.
-All participants must also be enrolled in the course in which the ICM is embedded.
+All participants must also be enrolled in the course in which the IICM is embedded.
 Student eligibility will be verified by the Experiential Learning Coordinator (Research & International).
 Please note that student numbers and other confidential information should be treated as such and shared only with authorized individuals.

 Depending on the destination, certain vaccinations may be recommended or required in order to enter the country.
 Participants can check whether there are required and/or recommended vaccinations for a destination on the Government of Canada’s Travel Vaccinations page.
 We also recommend that participants check with their health care provider as soon as possible regarding vaccinations or other health concerns.
 Studying abroad is a personal choice, therefore, vaccinations that are required or recommended for travel cannot be funded by the University.